 Covering plenty of well known names like Jamie Oliver, Nigella Lawson, Raymond Blanc, Gordon Ramsay, Delia Smith, James Martin, Nigel Slater, Marco Pierre White and more – not least plenty of lesser known names – the cookbook simply asks each to list their favorite recipe.
 The resulting combined 100 recipes are more than just different renditions of fish and chips and are mouth-wateringly presented.
 They represent the melting pot of British culture and cuisine and run the gamut of impossibly ridiculous to run to the kitchen right now and get cooking.

-Dishes like Nigella Lawson’s chocolate guinness Ccke or Atul Kutcher’s masala pie (a curry in a pot pie, yes!) will have you headed to the kitchen and cancelling your January 2018 diet plans now, why bother.
+Dishes like Nigella Lawson’s chocolate guinness Cake or Atul Kutcher’s masala pie (a curry in a pot pie, yes!) will have you headed to the kitchen and cancelling your January 2018 diet plans now, why bother.
 Whereas dishes like Marco Pierre White’s tempura duck hearts are unlikely to ever leave print for most readers; fancy removing a woodcock’s intestines, heart, livers and gizzard with a teaspoon?
 No me neither.
 The book is big, bright and a ton of fun.
-Buy The Really Quite Good British Cookbook on Amazon.
+Buy The Really Quite Good British Cookbook on Amazon. (affiliate link, we earn a commission on sales)

 Can It & Ferment It – The name says it all, 75 recipes for canning and fermenting; not least the detailed know how to master both techniques.
 The book is effectively split into the four seasons, so as those dandelions rear their head come March and April, you’ll now have another option other than muttering and eyeing the roundup while no one watches.
 Now you’ll be able to consider dandelion jelly and pickled dandelion buds as choices instead.